rollerworks-graveyard/app-sectioning/UPGRADE.md

 * The namespace has changed from `Rollerworks\Bundle\AppSectioning` to `Rollerworks\Bundle\AppSectioningBundle` to make Symfony Flex work.

+* Support for Symfony 2.8 was dropped, you now need at least Symfony 3.2

 ## Upgrade FROM 0.2 to 0.3